20 Love Poems for Every Mood

 Trunks of secret words,

-Here the great African-American memoirist and civil rights poet explores the painful tenderness of human vulnerability.
+Here, the great African American memoirist and civil rights poet explores the painful tenderness of human vulnerability.
 In these lines, we see that romantic love is the key that opens Angelou’s storehouses of secrets and pain.
-Read on for our all-time favorite quotes about falling in love.
+Next, take a look at these other quotes that show Maya Angelou at her best.